 I’m not telling you this so you’ll tell me that I’m the greatest decorator ever.
 The reason why I’m confessing this to you is so you know that I struggle with it.
 I’m confessing to you so that you know you’re not alone if decorating doesn’t come naturally to you either.
 I have a decor blog and I’m confessing that it’s not always easy for me, especially in my own home.

 There’s no right or wrong in decorating, not in my book anyway, but I usually have a vision of how I want a space to look and I work to achieve that.
 For me, for our home.
 If that’s not bad enough, it also goes up on my blog for anyone to see.
 Yeah, it’s way out of my comfort zone.
 I mean, you’re putting yourself out there for everyone to see…maybe even criticize.
 I guess I’ve gotten used to it, developed a thicker skin, but it’s still hard.

-Ok, now that I’ve bared my soul to you (I’ve done that a lot lately), I thought I’d share some of my Christmas front porch ideas.
+Ok, now that I’ve bared my soul to you, I thought I’d share some of my simple Christmas front porch ideas.
 This is a perfect example of me struggling to decorate a space.

 I knew that I wanted to add a few small trees to the porch but, beyond that, I had no idea where it was going to go.

 I struggled for two weeks and then I ended up bringing my Christmas decor out of the basement and just started playing with it.
 Adding and subtracting until it felt right.

 I took down the vintage window I had hanging over the IKEA dresser that I recreated and hung up a dried bay leaf wreath from last year.